RRMaximiliano/stata-raycast-extension/README.md

 # Stata for Raycast

-A comprehensive Stata integration extension for Raycast that enhances your Stata workflow with quick access to files, commands, and documentation.
+A streamlined Stata integration extension for Raycast that enhances your Stata workflow with quick access to files, creation tools, and documentation.

 ## Features

 ### 🚀 **Quick Actions**

-- **Open Do-file Editor**: Instantly launch Stata's Do-file Editor with optimized performance
+- **Open New Do File**: Opens Stata and creates a new do file (works whether Stata is running or not)
 - **Recent Do Files**: Browse and open your recently used .do files with status indicators
-- **Run Stata Code**: Execute Stata commands directly from Raycast with instant results
+- **Recent Datasets**: Access recently used .dta files from Stata preferences

 ### 📁 **File Management**

-- **New Do File**: Create new .do files with professional templates for different analysis types:
+- **Create Do File**: Create new .do files with professional templates and folder browser:
   - Basic Analysis
   - Data Cleaning
   - Regression Analysis
   - Panel Data Analysis
   - Time Series Analysis
   - Custom templates
-- **Browse Datasets**: Find and open .dta files from common directories
+  - Built-in folder selection (⌘B) for save location

 ### 📚 **Documentation & Help**
 - **Stata Help & Documentation**: Searchable command reference with syntax examples
 - Categorized commands (Data Management, Statistics, Graphics, etc.)
 - Copy syntax and examples directly to clipboard